-All individuals, whether employed, self-employed, or non-employed, would be able to make additional voluntary contributions and would be able to pay in lump sums into their pension funds.
+All individuals, whether employed, self-employed, or non-employed, would be able to make additional voluntary contributions into their pension funds.
 There would be limits as to the amounts that would be eligible for tax relief.

 Can I withdraw a lump sum when I reach pension age?